agilegardenclub/public-garden/README.md

 ### ESLint

 We use ESLint to enforce coding standards.
 If you are using IntelliJ, this should be enabled automatically.
-You can run ESLint from the command line like this:
+You can run ESLint from the command line with `npm run lint`:

 ```
 $ npm run lint